Aims and Objectives

 Each student will choose a research topic and a research supervisor when applying for the degree programme.
 The research project will then be discussed and finalised on the occasion of the first meetings with the project supervisor.
 The research project will start at the beginning of the academic year and run for twelve months.
 The student will be part of the research group and will be expected to take part in the group activities, including group meetings, group presentations, etc… Progress will be monitored through regular meetings with the supervisor, and via submission of regular reports.
-The module will be assessed by submission of progress reports and a research dissertation at the end of the twelve months.
-The latter will be examined by two independent examiners, one internal and one external.
-If required a viva voce may be requested by the external examiner.
+The module will be assessed by submission of progress reports, an oral presentation, and a research dissertation at the end of the twelve months.
+The latter will be examined by two independent internal examiners.
 The module assessment will also include a contribution towards diligence and initiative from the project supervisor.

 Learning and Teaching